nasa/Transform-to-Open-Science-Book/Year_of_Open_Science_Guide/readme.md

 - [PREreview](./participants/PREreview.md)

 ## For You and For Your Team
-The Year of Open Science is not just for organizations, check out our Year of Open Science materials for you and your team!
+The Year of Open Science is not just for organizations, check out our a Year of Open Science materials for you and your team!

 ### Individual Participation
 Are you just beginning your open science journey?
 Perhaps you have only just begun to post your code or data online, share your pre-prints, or share your null hypothesis as part of your grant application?
 Or perhaps you are exploring science communication on a personal blog.
 All of these behaviors exemplify open science and we would like for you to join us!